Harmless Sets in Sparse Classes: Abstract

 \section{Abstract}

-In the classic \name{Target Set Selection} problem, we are asked to minimize the number of nodes to \emph{activate} so that, after the application of a certain propagation process, all nodes of the graph are active.
-Bazgan and Chopin introduced the opposite problem, named \name{Harmless Set}, in which they ask to maximise the number of nodes to activate such that not a single additional node is activated.
+In the classic \name{Target Set Selection} problem, we are asked to minimise the number of nodes to \emph{activate} so that, after the application of a certain propagation process, all nodes of the graph are active.
+Bazgan and Chopin [\textit{Discrete Optimization}, 14:170--182, 2014] introduced the opposite problem, named \name{Harmless Set}, in which they ask to maximise the number of nodes to activate such that not a single additional node is activated.

 In this paper we investigate how sparsity impacts the tractability of \name{Harmless Set}.
-Specifically, we answer two open questions posed by the aforementioned authors, namely a) whether the problem is \FPT{} on planar graphs and b) whether it is \FPT{} parameterised by treewidth.
-The first question can be answered in the positive using existing meta-theorems on sparse classes, and we further show that \name{Harmless Set} even admits a polynomial kernel.
+Specifically, we answer two open questions posed by the aforementioned authors, namely a) whether the problem is \FPT{} on planar graphs and b) whether it is \FPT{} parametrised by treewidth.
+The first question can be answered in the positive using existing meta-theorems on sparse classes, and we further show that \name{Harmless Set} not only admits a polynomial kernel, but that it can be solved in subexponential time.
 We then answer the second question in the negative by showing that the problem is W[1]-hard when parametrised by a parameter that upper bounds treewidth.